When Do I Need to Register for VAT? UK Threshold 2026/27

 • You want the credibility of a VAT number with larger clients.

 It rarely helps if you sell to the public or to VAT-exempt customers, because adding 20% VAT effectively raises your prices.
 Weigh it up carefully, our VAT services team models both scenarios before you commit.
+It is also worth choosing the right scheme at the same time, our guide to UK VAT schemes explains whether the Flat Rate, Cash Accounting or Standard scheme fits you best.

 How Do I Register for VAT?